Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Rental costs (if you rent a property to someone and you have to tax it)

 When renting, we have various options and tax exemptions.
-For example, when renting your own house or cottage for a short period of up to 30 days, profits up to DKK 10 are tax-free.
-In turn, when renting your own house, profits up to DKK 000 per year are tax-free.
+For example, when renting your own house or holiday home for NOK for up to 30 days, a profit of up to NOK 10 is tax-free.
+In turn, when renting your own house, profits up to NOK 000 per year are tax-free.
 If you rent part of your house and you occupy most of it for residential purposes, all the profit is exempt.
 However, if you have to tax the rental (you do not meet any of the exceptions), you can also settle costs that reduce your taxable rental profit.
 The costs are related to all activities related to the property and its maintenance.
 Examples of costs recognized by the tax office:

 Costs related to improvement or post-purchase renovation are not deductible.
 These costs are entered in the settlement in the rental section along with the declaration of rental profits.